gvallee/dpu_offload_service/doc/configfile.md

 Examples of configuration files are available in `etc/platforms`.

-Each line must describe a host and its associated DPU(s):
+Then, each line must describe a host and its associated DPU(s):

 1. the first token must be the full hostname of the host followed by a `,` and
 1. the list of DPUs to use; it is allowed to have a single DPU,